KoalaBotUK/KB2/README.md

 The environment variables required are listed below:

 `PUBLIC_KEY` : The public key from the application in the Discord developers portal<br>
-`BOT_TOKEN` : The secret token from the bot in the Discord developers portal
+`DISCORD_TOKEN` : The secret token from the bot in the Discord developers portal

 ### Running KB2
 You can use the [Infrastructure as Code](#Infrastructure-as-Code) to spin up your serverless environment.